alexleboucher/docker-express-postgres-boilerplate/README.md

 The main goal of this boilerplate is to setup an Express REST API and add common features like Docker containerization, database connection, authentication, error handling, etc.

-Some basic features like authentication and user creation are already implemented.
+Some basic routes for authentication and user creation are already implemented.
 They can be used to quickly start your project.
-More infos about what is already implemented [here](#existing-features)
+More infos about what is already implemented [here](#existing-routes).

+End-to-end tests are already implemented.
+The code coverage is 100%.

 ---